o2r-project/api/docs/shipment.md

 # Ship compendia and metadata

 Shipments are used to deliver ERCs or their metadata to third party repositories or archives.
+This section covers shipment related requests, including repository file management.

 ## List shipments